-Note: Value bands have been combined in order to ensure that individual exit packages cannot be identified.
-Of the 335 terminations in 2020/2021, 4 employees received no exit package remuneration.
+Note: Value bands have been combined in order to ensure that individual exit packages cannot be identified..

 Employment contracts may be terminated for a variety of reasons, including redundancy and retirement.
 On termination, the Authority incurs a range of liabilities including redundancy payments, pension lump sum payments and enhancements (e.g. added years).
-In 2021/2022, the contracts of 47 employees were terminated, incurring total liabilities of £0.524m (2020/2021: 26 employees, incurring liabilities of £0.335m).
+In 2022/2023, the contracts of 49 employees were terminated, incurring total liabilities of £0.627m (2021/2022: 47 employees, incurring liabilities of £0.524m).
 These payments can be disaggregated as follows: